garth5689/garth5689.github.io/_drafts/dollars_to_doughnuts.md

      $  1.18 on 04/06/17 (Lunch at Work)]

-Our transaction list still contains every transaction from 2017 though, so we'll need to filter out the non-food related one.
+The transaction list still contains every transaction in my transaction history on mint, so we'll need to filter out the non-food related one.
 Here is the list of the food categories that I track in mint.

 ```python